The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$2,290||$1,699|

-Auto insurance companies use a driver's age as an estimator of risk, assigning rates accordingly.
-An insurance policy is typically more expensive for young drivers — thanks to their inexperience — and most affordable for middle-aged drivers.
-Because every insurance company evaluates age tiers uniquely, it's worth doing some comparison shopping.
+Insurance companies rely on age to outline potential risk, assigning rates on a sliding scale.
+Insurance is commonly priciest for teen drivers — due to their inexperience — and relatively affordable for drivers aged 25 or older.
+Since every insurance company rates ages uniquely, it's worth doing some comparison shopping.

-As a general rule, teen drivers should choose Allstate before Farmers: Allstate offers average yearly savings of $76, compared to Farmers.
+As a general rule, teen drivers should choose Allstate instead of Farmers: Allstate offers average yearly savings of $76, compared to Farmers.

-Aside from finances, Allstate and Farmers each have pros and cons, including their customer satisfaction ratings, discount programs, add-ons, and financial stability.
+Aside from affordability, Allstate and Farmers each come with pros and cons, including their discounts, perks, customer satisfaction ratings, and financial stability.
 Dive into the data before making your decision.

 |Anti-Lock Brake System|